ideaplexus/wprtc-real-time-video-for-wp/readme.txt

 Install the plugin and use the simple shortcode [wpRTC room_name="room"] to create multiple rooms for users to interact with each other using video.

+[Documentation](http://roysivan.com/wp-webrtc) available, please check it for shortcode use, and wtcPRO version tips.

 == Installation ==